How to Implement Google Tag Manager for Single-Page Application such as React

 How to track history pageviews on all pages:

 Normally, tracking pageviews is one of the easiest things to do in GTM.
 Add a base tag for Google Analytics, pair it with an “All Pages” trigger, and you’re done.
 However, React and other single-page applications require a bit more work.
 To track pageviews, you can use the “History Change” trigger.
-You can select any tag name you’d like, but make sure that the Google Analytics Settings variable matches the GA3 Tracking ID of your own app project.
+You can select any tag name you’d like, but make sure that the Google Analytics Settings variable matches the GA3 or GA4 Tracking ID of your own app project.
 Please note that, if you use the “All Pages” trigger, the trigger will only fire once, unless users refresh the page.
 That’s why we use the “History Change” trigger instead.
 To set up the corresponding trigger you can use the configuration below:

 How to track a specified page: